Finding an LGBT-friendly church in Belgium is not easy. Here are the results of my small survey to discover LGBT-affirming churches in Belgium.

 In 2015 I carried out a small survey of my own.
 I wrote to all the English-speaking churches listed on the Churches Together website.
 In my email, I asked them what their policy is on welcoming LGBT Christians to their church and encouraging participation in church groups and activities.
 I also asked them if they wanted to be listed on Discovering Belgium as an LGBT-friendly church.

 I was delighted to get a few replies from genuinely LGBT-affirming churches.
-They stated categorically that were LGBT-friendly, and that a person’s sexuality would have no impact on them taking a full part in all church activities.
+They stated categorically that they are LGBT-friendly, and that a person’s sexuality would have no impact on them taking a full part in all church activities.
 These are listed below.

 As to the others, the response was not so positive.
 One church contacted me by telephone and said that they warmly welcome gay and lesbian Christians but participation would “depend on lifestyle.”
 This clearly shows that a “welcoming church” is not necessarily an “affirming church.”